fitzdora/weathertop-release-5/README.md

 **__Known bugs/problems:__**

-**Issue 1 Main issue is I never got to work out Station Analytics so I did no get the conversion to Fahranheit, Beaufort Scale, Weather Code, Wind Chill and Compass completed not amind started.**
+**Issue 1 Main issue is I never got to work out Station Analytics so I did not get the conversion to Fahranheit, Beaufort Scale, Weather Code, Wind Chill and Compass completed, not a mind even started.**

 **Issue 2 - I cannot edit the existing readings.
 I wanted to work this area out before attempting members editing their personal email**
 **Issue 3 - I jumped ahead as I was running out of time and tried to incorporate an Auto Read (Release 4) from OpenWeatherMap Api I was unable to complete this and just kept within the confines of the working model as I ran out of time to troubleshoot**